-The Trust recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the Trust understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures and Staffordshire Safeguarding Children Board including the local criteria for action (known as the Threshold document Derby City & Derbyshire/Threshold document Staffordshire and local protocols for assessment in Derby, Derbyshire and Staffordshire.
-Each school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures here or here.
+The Trust recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023).
+As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, and Staffordshire Safeguarding Children Board including the local criteria for action (known as the Threshold document Derby City & Derbyshire/Threshold document Staffordshire) and local protocols for assessment in Derby and Derbyshire and Staffordshire.